-What is the process of developing an aircraft turbine engine?
+What is the process of designing and developing a turbine engine for an aircraft?

 We often get asked questions relating to the timeframe it will take for our engines to be ready for delivery to customers.

 It can be tough to nail down exact timeframes for hardware development programs because the process involves many variables.
 Particularly when starting from a ‘clean sheet’ as we have done.
 Factors, both internal and external, and sometimes out of our control (like a pandemic) can push timelines to the right substantially.
 These timelines can be impacted further when delays are experienced by our suppliers and service providers as well.

 To answer some of the questions we have been asked about our development program and our expected timelines, we’ve assembled a quick summary of the design process below.
 This should help to give a high-level explanation of the complexities involved in a program such as ours, and why it takes time to provide our customers with a safe, reliable, and efficient turboprop engine.

 The 4 main stages in a turbine engine development program are: